Syllabus for IST 597f:

 6. CLASS SCHEDULE (subject to revision)

-The meetings will be divided in 3.
+The meetings will be divided in 3 parts.
 The first hour will be lecture/discussion about modeling topic.
-The second hour is a discusison about a chapter in the Gray book, and the third hour is spent working with Soar (or ACT-R) in a lab setting.
+The second hour is a discussion about general readings, and the third hour is spent working with Soar (or ACT-R) in a lab setting.

 Suggested projects